autowarefoundation/autoware/control/autoware_autonomous_emergency_braking/README.md

 - The predicted path of the ego vehicle can be made from either the path created from sensors or the path created from a control module, or both.

-- The current speed and angular velocity can be obtained from the sensors of the ego vehicle, and it uses point cloud as obstacles.
+- The current speed and angular velocity can be obtained from the sensors of the ego vehicle, and it uses points as obstacles.

+- The AEBs target obstacles are 2D points that can be obtained from the input point cloud or by obtaining the intersection points between the predicted ego footprint path and a predicted object's shape.

 ### IMU path generation: steering angle vs IMU's angular velocity